bevyengine/rfcs/rfcs/52-unstable_features.md

 - This PR can be merged by someone with the merge rights on the related part of Bevy as soon as it's `S-Ready-For-Final-Review`, without an approval by the main Bevy maintainers.
 - Subsequent PRs on the feature must be linked to the tracking issue and follow the same process.
 - Once the feature is finished, enter the stabilization period.
 Open a PR that will remove the feature gate.
 This PR need to be approved by the main Bevy maintainers.
+The feature gate should follow the following convention for its name: `unstable-<#tracking-issue-number>-feature-name`.

 An existing PR can be retroffited in this process on the suggestion of Bevy community members, and if the PR author agrees.